 Brand Loyalty

 These ads bring in brand loyalty as the user gets to see relevant messages or content on these ads.
-For example, if your shopping cart has an item and you haven’t yet purchased it, the brand will show you ads related to discounts on the same item to prompt you to complete the purchase.
-The user is most likely to visit you again.
+For example, if your shopping cart has an item and you haven’t yet purchased it, the brand will show the user ads related to discounts on the same item to prompt them to complete the purchase.
+The user will most likely visit the brand again.

 Cons